enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 COLLECT IDEAS THAT RESONATE

 In any content you're consuming, there are always 1 or 2 key insights.
 But they usually get buried in all the highlights, notes, and links we save.
-Instead, learn to collect only what resonates deeply with you.
-Toss the rest.
-You can always find it later.
+Instead, learn to collect only what makes you think: "Oh.
+I wasn't ready for that"

-Exemple: Though provoking ideas, proof on a concept, stories you can reuse Don't believe me?
-Next time you finish a book, put it down for a couple of weeks, then reread your notes on it.
-Chances are only 1 or 2 ideas really stand out.
+What if I miss something important?
+Well, key ideas tends to stick in your brain for 1-2 days.
+This is plenty of time to go back and add those informations.
+This make your system full of high-quality notes.

 INTERMEDIATE PACKAGES
 Instead of spending 10s of hours on an article and get no likes, share small bites on a regular basis.
 By checking the view, likes, you start to understand which ideas are worth digging though.
 And after a while you can fuse those approved-intermediate packages into a full article.